microsoft/qsharp/generated_docs/Microsoft.Quantum.Intrinsic/R1Frac.md

+# R1Frac operation

-# operation R1Frac(numerator : Int, power : Int, qubit : Qubit) : Unit is Adj + Ctl
+`operation R1Frac(numerator : Int, power : Int, qubit : Qubit) : Unit is Adj + Ctl`

 ## Summary
 Applies a rotation about the |1⟩ state by an angle specified